EmberTSeal/Movie-Application/README.md

 - Display all movies in the list
 - Detects duplicate movies, if such input provided

-## Future Features
+## Known Bugs:
-- Prevent display when list is empty.
-- Make it user-friendly.
+- Watch count increase does not work.

 ## Key Learnings
+- Learn about OOP.
 - For compiling multiple files in terminal; use
 ```
 g++ *.cpp